mvt-proj/mvt-rs/README.md

     - On disk following the layer's configuration.
 The disk cache is asynchronous, using `tokio::fs`

 Regarding caching and filter application, it will only be saved when the filter is provided in the layer's configuration and will not be applied when it comes from a request to the server.

+By default, the cache files are stored in the "cache" directory located at the root of your project.
+However, you can also specify a different location for teh cache direcory as an argument when starting the server.
+Example:

+`./mvt-rs --cache /tmp/cache`

 ## To-Do List